joaoandrepestre/tcc-glitch-art/README.md

 ## The modules

-This application is divided int otwo submodules: **alpro-core** and **alpro-gui**
+This application is divided into two submodules: **alpro-core** and **alpro-gui**

 ### A) alpro-core

 This is the graphics engine of the application.
 It takes the base image and applies the effects chain to produce the output image.

-It is also a standalone library than you can use to produce outputs programatically, or build your own user interface to interact with it.
+It is also a standalone library that you can use to produce outputs programatically, or build your own user interface to interact with it.

 You can see more about how it works [here](./alpro-core/README.md)